-If you’re a winemaker or you’re a wine merchant, you’ll no doubt be on the hunt for great wine marketing ideas.
-Because in these trying times, if there’s one thing we’re all guaranteed to turn to in the evening, to take the edge of a hectic day or to try and shift the feeling of cabin fever, it’s wine.
+If you’re a winemaker or you’re a wine merchant, you’ll no doubt be on the hunt for great wine marketing campaigns.
+Because in these trying times, if there’s one thing we’re all guaranteed to turn to in the evening, to take the edge off a hectic day or to try and shift the feeling of cabin fever, it’s wine.

 But how do you persuade your audience that they want to buy your wine?
-What can you do – marketing-wise – to get customers to not just check your brand out, but to actually purchase your products?
+What can you do – marketing-wise – to get customers to not just check your wine brand out, but to actually purchase your bottles?

 And here’s the thing you need to know – Millennials are the people you need to be targeting with your wine marketing efforts.